Leigh, Kent

-Leigh /ˈlaɪ/, historically spelled Lyghe, is a village and a civil parish located in the Sevenoaks district of Kent, England.
+Leigh (/ˈlaɪ/), historically spelled Lyghe, is a village and a civil parish located in the Sevenoaks district of Kent, England.
 It is located six miles (10 km) south of Sevenoaks town and three miles (5 km) west of Tonbridge.

-There is a large village green; nearby is Hall Place, once Leigh Hall, occasionally open to the public, built in 1876.
+There is a large village green; nearby is the private Hall Place estate (built 1870–72), which is not open to the public.
 The parish church (13th century) is dedicated to St Mary.

 History

 The name of the village derives from the Old English leah, meaning a forest glade or clearing.

 Leigh is thought to have grown from a hamlet, evidence of which dates back to the late 11th century.
 Much of the land around the village was acquired in the 14th century by Sir John de Pulteney, owner of nearby Penshurst Place.
 In 1533, the estate passed to the Sidney family who retained ownership of most of this land until the early 20th century.

 The village grew substantially in the 19th century when the Baily and Morley families built many of the distinctive buildings present today, including Hall Place, East and Old Lodges, The Square, Forge Square and School Master's House.
 The Tonbridge to Redhill railway was built in 1842 to the south of the village, bringing further growth in population.